-Types of Filters, Multimedia filters, micro strainers, Theory of Filtration: Size and shape and characteristics of filtering material.
-Preparation of filter material.
+Theory of Filtration: Characteristics of filter material.
+Types of Filters, Preparation of filter material.
 Hydraulics of filteration, hydraulics of back washing.
 Estimation of loss of head through sand, gravel, under drains.
 Filtrability index, Design of filters.
 Filter backwash, design of wash water troughs, rate of flow controllers, loss of head gauges.
 Filter problems, Operation and maintenance of filters.
-Pressure filters and diatomaceous earth filter.

 8Hrs Theory of adsorption, Adsorption processes for control of taste and odour, removal of colour.
 Equilibria and isotherms, kinetic factors affecting and mode of operation.
+2Hrs